Not so long ago, Melinda and Bill Gates announced they were getting a divorce after 27 years of marriage — and jaws everywhere dropped.

 You may feel outraged if your spouse commits adultery, but moral indignation likely won’t help when you divide assets.

-Most states have some type of “no fault” divorce law, says Ken McRae, a Kansas attorney who blogs about divorce.
+Most states have some type of “no fault” divorce law, says Ken McRae, a Kansas attorney.
 McRae tells Money Talks News that this means the court doesn’t concern itself with who caused the breakup.
 “As a result, an affair will not usually impact the division of assets or debts,” he says.

 7. The home is the biggest asset at stake